 3. The MC service client 1 transmits the related group session packets via the IOPS MC connectivity function targeting the IOPS MC service group (i.e. using the corresponding IOPS group IP multicast address)

 4. The IOPS MC connectivity function determines that the received packets correspond to a group session.
-Therefore, the IOPS MC connectivity function transmits a MapIOPSGroupToBearer message over a previously established MBMS bearer to all users monitoring the MBMS bearer.
-The MapIOPSGroupToBearer message includes association information between the group session and the MBMS bearer.
+Therefore, the IOPS MC connectivity function transmits a MapIOPSGroupToNetwork message over a previously established broadcast/multicast session to all users monitoring the broadcast/multicast session.
+The MapIOPSGroupToNetwork message includes association information between the group session and the broadcast/multicast session.
 It includes the corresponding IOPS MC service group ID associated to the IOPS group IP multicast address related to the group session.

-5. The IOPS MC connectivity function distributes the received group session packets from the MC service client 1 to other MC service clients (e.g. MC service clients 2 … n) over the MBMS bearer.
+5. The IOPS MC connectivity function distributes the received group session packets from the MC service client 1 to other MC service clients (e.g. MC service clients 2 … n) over the broadcast/multicast session.

-NOTE: MC service clients receiving the group session packets over the MBMS bearer only decode the packets that are addressed to their pre-configured IOPS group IP multicast address(es).
+NOTE: MC service clients receiving the group session packets over the broadcast/multicast session only decode the packets that are addressed to their pre-configured IOPS group IP multicast address(es).
 Otherwise, the MC service clients discard the packets.

-10.4.5.2.2 Group session disconnect over MBMS
+10.4.5.2.2 Group session disconnect over broadcast/multicast session

-Figure 10.4.5.2.2-1 shows the high level procedure where an UnmapIOPSGroupFromBearer message is transmitted from the IOPS MC connectivity function to MC service clients to indicate that a group session is being disconnected or dissociated from the MBMS bearer.
+Figure 10.4.5.2.2-1 shows the high-level procedure where an UnmapIOPSGroupFromNetworkSession message is transmitted from the IOPS MC connectivity function to MC service clients to indicate that a group session is being disconnected or dissociated from the broadcast/multicast session.

-Figure 10.4.5.2.2-1: Group session disconnect on MBMS bearer (IP connectivity functionality)
+Figure 10.4.5.2.2-1: Group session disconnect on broadcast/multicast session (IP connectivity functionality)

-1. A group session based on the IP connectivity functionality is ongoing; the group session packets received from the MC service client 1 are distributed over MBMS bearer to other MC service clients within the system.
+1. A group session based on the IP connectivity functionality is ongoing; the group session packets received from the MC service client 1 are distributed over broadcast/multicast session to other MC service clients within the system.

-2. The IOPS MC connectivity function has determined to disconnect the group session from the MBMS bearer for the MC service clients within the system.
+2. The IOPS MC connectivity function has determined to disconnect the group session from the broadcast/multicast session for the MC service clients within the system.

-NOTE: The IOPS MC connectivity function may decide to disconnect a group session from an MBMS bearer if group session packets are not anymore received addressing the corresponding IOPS MC service group (or IOPS group IP multicast address).
+NOTE: The IOPS MC connectivity function may decide to disconnect a group session from a broadcast/multicast session if group session packets are not anymore received addressing the corresponding IOPS MC service group (or IOPS group IP multicast address).

-3. An UnmapGroupFromBearer message is transmitted from the IOPS MC connectivity function to the MC service clients and possibly to the MC service client 1 (if it is within the MBMS coverage area) on MBMS bearer(s).
+3. An UnmapGroupFromBearer message is transmitted from the IOPS MC connectivity function to the MC service clients and possibly to the MC service client 1 (if it is within the broadcast/multicast coverage area) on broadcast/multicast session(s).

 6.9.3 Other affected clauses